 But wait, there’s more!
 Here are three more ways to create extremely useful gradients.

 Use a soft-edged brush to create a gradient

 One, use a soft-edged brush; the feathered edge automatically creates a gradient.

 Two, make a selection, then make an adjustment layer, double click on the mask to activate it’s properties, and use the Feather slider.
 I don’t like automatically feathering selections.
 I prefer this method over automatically feathering selections: you get a better preview; you get more precision; and you can modify the gradient by reactivating a masks’ properties.

 Blur a shape to create a gradient

 Three, blur a hard-edged shape and you can create a gradient.
 By the same token, if a gradient does not have sufficiently smooth transitions it may be blurred, in whole or in part; watch for posterization if you do this.

 Learning to make good gradient masks is an indispensable skill for adjusting digital images.
-They’re power and versatility is simply unrivaled.
+Their power and versatility are simply unrivaled.